A few weeks ago I shared the dressers I converted into Media Centers and now today I am going to share how to Paint Wash Furniture.

 Tip: I apply the washing paint heavier on sections where there are groves or carvings, that way the paint stays in the grooves.
 I also use a light hand when wiping down these sections trying not to remove the paint in these areas.

-After these pieces dried, I went over my stenciled areas with a black wax to further enhance the details of the raised embossing.
+After these pieces dried, I went over my stenciled areas with black wax to further enhance the details of the raised embossing.

 It is the small details on a piece of furniture that will make the piece pop.
 I stained the tops and the shelves of these pieces black so they would bring out the details on the embossing and the handles were spray painted black also.